-Facilities emitting 25,000 metric tons of CO2e annually are required by the EPA to report annual GHG emissions per EPA mandate 40 CFR Part 98.
+The EPA requires facilities emitting 25,000 metric tons of CO2e annually to report annual GHG emissions per EPA mandate 40 CFR Part 98.
 Subpart W pertains to all aspects of the natural gas industry, including offshore production, onshore production, onshore gas processing, transmission, underground storage, liquefied natural gas (LNG) storage, LNG import and export, and natural gas distribution.

 To read the Sage Metering white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters,” visit Sage GHG Emissions White Paper.